 Rethinking Healthcare Facility Designs

-The Baylor Scott & White / Page team responded by locating small-scale, full-service medical centers in the fast-growing commuter suburbs.
-Consistent with their mission “to promote the well-being of all individuals, families and communities,” Baylor Scott & White recently shifted their development approach to rely on a hospital prototype designed by Page, which shrinks facility design and construction timelines so that the system can serve patients sooner and closer to home.
-The first medical center based on the prototype opened in December 2018 in the north Austin suburb of Pflugerville, with one in Buda and another in Austin set to open in 2019.
+Due to exploding population growth in its markets, Baylor Scott & White had found itself in need of more small-scale, full-service medical centers.
+The Page team responded with a hospital prototype, which shrank facility design and construction timelines so that the system could serve patients sooner and closer to home.
+The first medical center based on the prototype opened in December 2018 in the north Austin suburb of Pflugerville, with another in Austin as well as nearby Buda that opened in 2019.

 We sat down with Page architect Lisa Bradley to learn more about prototype hospitals, why standardization is feasible and beneficial in healthcare projects, and how the concept supports Baylor Scott & White’s ambition to be “the trusted leader, educator and innovator in value-based care delivery, customer experience and affordability.”
 See below to learn about the thought leadership behind this initiative: